 Why choose us for your knee replacement procedure?

 Edward-Elmhurst Health provides the latest advancements for diagnosing and treating the simplest to the most complex of knee issues.
 We have nearly 130 doctors who specialize in orthopedic surgery and spine surgery, and many more with related subspecialties.
-Our hospitals are ranked among the top 10 in Illinois for total joint replacement and revision.
-(IHA COMPdata, 2016)
+Edward-Elmhurst Health is ranked 7th in Illinois among all health systems for total joint replacement (IHA COMPdata, 2019).

 Our Orthopedic Centers offer a state-of-the-art environment with a personalized touch.
 We treat predominately orthopedic patients, so you will be alongside other patients going through a similar experience as you.